dkl4/E-Trade-Oauth-1.0/README.md

 Where  {{oauthTokenGetRequest}} is a Postman environment variable obtained by the above code snippet in the Get Request.

-To obtain the E*Trade authorization URL, you can open the Console in Postman (lower left), hit SEND for the 'authorize' URL, and copy and paste the resulting URL into your browser.
-Accept the E*Trade terms and then copy the 5-char verifier into your Postman environment variables.
+To obtain the ETrade authorization URL, you can open the Console in Postman (lower left), hit SEND for the 'authorize' URL, and copy and paste the resulting URL into your browser.
+Accept the ETrade terms and then copy the 5-char verifier into your Postman environment variables.

 Subsequent Postman GET requests seemed to work fine after setting Postman environment variables (24-hour token and tokenSecret done via above snippets).
 You really don't need the 5-char verifier nor callback variables for subsequent requests.

 For PUT and POST requests, in Postman I set the Body (POST data) to raw XML.
-You may be able to use JSON POST data with a '?format=json' query parameter attached to the request, but it seems like XML is better supported by E*Trade.
+You may be able to use JSON POST data with a '?format=json' query parameter attached to the request, but it seems like XML is better supported by ETrade.